-Looking for a beautiful engagement ring for that special someone?
-Choosing a ruby center stone over a diamond is the more meaningful and budget-friendly move—on average, one carat .....
+How much does a custom engagement ring cost?
+For that special someone, choosing a ruby center stone over a diamond is the more meaningful and budget-friendly move-the average price .....

 Why Choose A Colored Gemstone for an Engagement Ring?

 Because of blood diamonds, choosing a conflict-free center gemstone over a diamond can be an important aspect for many couple's to consider.
 Colored gems also aren’t always completely conflict-free.
 However, there are less chances of coming from mines in war zones.
 Thus, a colored gemstone as a center stone instead of a diamond can be a great option for people looking for a conflict-free engagement ring that a person can wear proudly.

 Although colored gemstones like rubies and sapphires are beautiful and rarer than diamonds, still people can uncover a ruby or sapphire center stone at a resonable price.